rylanroy03/CopilotRemap/README.md

 * Inno Setup (for the installer)

 ### Steps
 1. **Executable:** Build using the provided `.vscode/tasks.json`.
-It uses `/O1` and `/GS-` to minimize the binary footprint and skips standard CRT bloat via `/ENTRY:mainCRTStartup`.
 2. **Installer:** Compile `setup.iss` in Inno Setup.
-Ensure the icon is located in the `./icon/` directory.

 ## Removal
 Uninstall via Windows Settings.
-The uninstaller terminates the process and deletes the scheduled task before removing files.
+The uninstaller removes all files and registry entries.

-If you installed manually, uninstallation is as simple as deleting the task and executable.
+If you installed manually, uninstallation is as simple as deleting your autolaunch and the exe.

 ---
 Calvindustries